hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

 ![TM login 3][]

-Once you are logged into OpenStreetMap you will be returned to the Tasking Manager, clicking on Contribute or Get Started will take you to a list of projects you can contribute to.
+Once you are logged into OpenStreetMap you will be returned to the Tasking Manager.
+Now is the time to add your email address to the profile.
+Click on your username in the upper right corner to open the menu and select the first entry, 'Your profile'.
+You can edit your contact details using the respective button in the top right part of the form.
+The Tasking Manager allows to send messages and it is therefore required to provide a valid email address before you can start mapping.

+Clicking on Contribute or Get Started will take you to a list of projects you can contribute to.

 ### Options & links